Shazam2morrow/hacktips/Web/server/standalone-openvpn-server-setup.md

 Configuring your OpenVPN and CA servers to utilize **Elliptic Curve Cryptography (ECC)** allows for faster key exchanges between clients and the server.
 This is achieved through **Elliptic Curve** algorithms, which are notably quicker than the traditional **RSA** algorithm used with **Diffie-Hellman** for key exchanges.

 When clients connect to the **OpenVPN Server**, they initiate a TLS handshake using asymmetric encryption.
-However, once the connection is established, symmetric encryption, aka shared key encryption, is used for transmitting VPN traffic.
+However, once the connection is established, symmetric encryption, aka **shared key encryption**, is used for transmitting VPN traffic.

 Symmetric encryption offers reduced computational overhead compared to asymmetric encryption due to smaller numbers and optimized operations on modern CPUs.
 The transition from asymmetric to symmetric encryption involves utilizing the **Elliptic Curve Diffie-Hellman (ECDH)** algorithm to swiftly agree upon a shared secret key between the **OpenVPN Server** and client.